Chapter 96

 Red gathered the team around him and urged them on for a maximal effort, shouting as they broke apart, "We are Centre!"

-It was Red leading the way, and Covey following.
-Centre ran right over the Harvard right tackle position, nothing fancy, no "lock-step, just Red leading the way, and Herb following right behind him.
+It was Red leading the way, with mostly Covey following.
+Centre ran right over Harvard's right tackle position, nothing fancy, no "lock-step" to begin with, just Red leading the way.

 The Centre "Six" had started little bursts of music, time after time, halting for- "Go!"